TanyaGr9191/todo-app/README.md

 The Todo App is a web-application that allows you to manage your tasks easily.
 The app is designed to provide a seamless and user-friendly experience for movie enthusiasts.
 The app's main features include:

-📌 You may drag and drop tasks to organize your to-do list.
+📌 You may Drag and Drop tasks to organize your to-do list.

 📌 You can sign in directly with a user name and password.